Can I say these are The Best Small Batch Brown Butter Chocolate Chip Cookies? Yes, yes I can.

 Brown Butter Chocolate Chip Cookie Fabulous?

-- This small-batch recipe makes only 13, large, bakery-style cookies
+• This recipe makes 13, large, bakery-style cookies

 The Magic of Browning Butter